designandcode/designandcode.github.io/_posts/2017-06-06-chrome-extension.markdown

 When activated, the extension will update the page to show all the DOM nodes that can be captured as a screenshot.
 Here are screenshots of early development version.

+### 6/14 [Plugin on Github][github-link]
+Prior to release I would like to get this peer reviewed and do User Acceptance Testing.
+Ideally, I would like to observe people using the plug-in and address any major issues they are having with the experience.

 ### 6/12 Release Candidate
 Today I will begin the process of publishing this extension to the Chrome Web Store.
 Since beginning development, I have learned quite a few things about developing this plugin and Chrome extensions in